 Alphanate Side Effects

-Note: This document contains side effect information about antihemophilic factor / von willebrand factor.
-Some of the dosage forms listed on this page may not apply to the brand name Alphanate.
+Note: This document contains side effect information about antihemophilic factor/von willebrand factor.
+Some dosage forms listed on this page may not apply to the brand name Alphanate.

 - Difficulty with breathing or swallowing